theycallmeswift/mcp-crawl4ai-rag/README.md

 1. Add your own tools by creating methods with the `@mcp.tool()` decorator
 2. Create your own lifespan function to add your own dependencies
-3. Modify the `utils.py` file for any helper functions you need
+3. Modify the modular `src/utils/` modules for any helper functions you need
 4. Extend the crawling capabilities by adding more specialized crawlers
+5. Add comprehensive tests following the established patterns in `tests/`